-To be eligible to apply for a building project, you must apply as an organisation as defined in the National Lottery Project Grants 'How to apply: Over £30,000' guidance.
-You can find the guidance on our website here.
+To be eligible to apply for a building project, you must apply as an organisation as defined in the Guidance for applicants.
+You can find the guidance on our website.

 We cannot accept applications for building projects from individuals.

 Permission to apply